talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

   <img src="/img/refactoring.png" />
 </div>

-A few weeks ago I took myself the task of updating the database access layer of this website.
+A few weeks ago I took on the task of updating the database access layer of this website.
 Some parts of this page are stored in a Cloud Firestore database, like *comments* and *likes* (when I actually implement *likes*), and are retrieved via Cloud Firestore's REST API straight from the browser (there is not a *backend for frontend* running at the server side).
 The motivation for the update?
 Despite so thin and intuitive, library [RösHTTP](https://github.com/hmil/RosHTTP) is not being maintained anymore, and that would hold me back when I am finally able to upgrade the code from Scala 2.13 to Scala 3.
 At the moment, even [ThoughtWorks Binding](https://github.com/ThoughtWorksInc/Binding.scala) - the data-binding library at the core of this website - is not yet ready for Scala 3, but that's another story.

 Back to the database layer update, my first choice as a substitute to RösHTTP was [sttp](https://sttp.softwaremill.com/en/v2/).
 Because everything runs on the browser, I needed an HTTP library that